 FutureAdvisor is particularly beneficial for current customers of Fidelity or TD Ameritrade due to the fact there is a hassle-free approach to syncing accounts, allowing you to benefit from their robo-advisor service almost instantaneously.

 The higher than average account minimum of $10,000 is a drawback to the service, as is its higher management fee, which comes in higher than others in this space.

 In summary, there are a lot of positives to the service, and the FutureAdvisor website and platform is very straightforward and simple to use.
 If you want to get involved with a robo-advisor but are perhaps a little tentative about handing everything over to a computer driven process, this makes for a good option due to the human involvement of licensed Financial Advisors.
-We also feel it is a real thumbs-up for the customer support element of the FutureAdvisor business as they make it easy to speak with their team of skilled Financial Advisors either by phone, by email or by live chat.
-We also love the fact you can arrange a pre-booked appointment to talk with them if needed.
+I also feel it is a real thumbs-up for the customer support element of the FutureAdvisor business as they make it easy to speak with their team of skilled Financial Advisors either by phone, by email or by live chat.
+I also love the fact you can arrange a pre-booked appointment to talk with them if needed.

 Overall, some really good pluses, but the minimum investment requirement and higher annual management fee can be a bit of a sticking point depending on your particular situation.

 - Best Online Brokerages for Stock Trading & Investing of February 2024